Plantar fasciitis

 • Inflammatory arthropathies.

-A plain X-ray will sometimes reveal a bony growth, a consequence of prolonged excessive traction on the plantar fascia, a heel spur.
+• A plain X-ray will sometimes reveal a bony growth resulting from prolonged excessive traction on the plantar fascia, a heel spur.

-Ultrasound offers a quick, inexpensive diagnosis that can be compared with a healthy foot.
+• Ultrasound offers a rapid, inexpensive diagnosis that can be compared with a healthy foot.

 Healthy fascia: longitudinal axis / transverse axis